 - How will you communicate your idea?

 - Tell a story.
-(Why should we care?)

 - Convey emotion.

 - Surprise and compel.

 Study lighting

 When shooting outdoors:

 - Look for interesting lighting. - Avoid shooting at high noon (pun intended) when shadows and light are the harshest and unflattering.
 Shoot photos in the early morning and late afternoon. - When shooting in the shade, be aware of the lighting behind your subjects.